medic/cht-core/.github/actions/update-staging-url-placeholders/README.md

 Make sure you install the packages with `npm install` in this directory, including NCC.
 You may need to install NCC globally with `npm -i -g install @vercel/ncc`

-To build, run `ncc build index.js -o dist`.
+To build, run `ncc build index.js -o compiled`.
 If you're testing in a branch, be sure to *temporarily* change your path in `uses` to be your branch from `master` to `BRANCH`.
 Before:

 ```yaml